SharkSnack/shiren-6/content/dungeons/kiki-island.md

 #### Mudkin Hunting (8-9F)

-Masked Samurai and Mudkin both appear on 8-9F, so it's possible to hunt Lv3-4 Mudkins to level up.<br/>The duo actually appears until 12F, but Bowboy and Crossbowboy can interfere if attempted on 10-12F,<br/>and Mixers can also spawn and cause accidents starting from 10F, so it's best to stick to 8-9F.<br/>Water Ninja D or Metal Ninja D might interfere, but at least they aren't likely to level up.<br/>Stand on the stairs so you can advance at any time when performing the technique.
+Masked Samurai and Mudkin both appear on 8-9F, so it's possible to hunt Lv3-4 Mudkins to level up.<br/>This monster duo actually also appears on 12F, but Crossbowboy can interfere if attempted on 12F,<br/>and Mixers can also spawn and cause accidents starting from 10F, so it's best to stick to 8-9F.<br/>Water Ninja D or Metal Ninja D might interfere, but at least they aren't likely to level up.<br/>Stand on the stairs so you can advance at any time when performing the technique.

 # Floor Guide